 Listed below are some examples and definitions of edits that providers/facilities may encounter.
+These are strictly for example purposes, are not exhaustive, and are subject to change.

 Mutually Exclusive: Mutually exclusive codes are those codes that cannot reasonably be done in the same session, or the coding combination represents two methods of performing the same service.